Trauma-Informed Care

 Traumatic experiences come in many forms.
 Living through and coping with trauma involves instinctual survival reactions.
 Often over time, and outside of awareness, deep-rooted patterns of adaptation and coping form in an effort to function and meet the demands of daily life, despite ongoing distress and symptoms.
 While these patterns might be partly helpful, more so, they are limiting.
 For example, the full range of emotion, behaviour, choice, problem solving, and adapting that might otherwise be available is now narrowed in an instinctual effort to maintain a vigilant focus on surviving and functioning.
 Over time these coping patterns can negatively affect quality of life in many ways.

 Somatically informed therapy works with the story that the body tells.
 The body’s story emerges in many ways (for example, felt-sense, image, emotion, movement) and it gives a view into patterns of coping, adaptation, and survival that develop instinctually.
 Survival patterns develop to keep us safe, but over time they can narrow experience and be limiting.
-An overall aim of therapeutic work is to support shifts into a wider range of healthy choice and flexibility.
-Working at a somatic level in psychotherapy takes into consideration the physical body and one’s felt sense within the body as one aspect of experience through which to offer support.
+An overall aim of therapeutic work is to support shifts into a wider range of healthy choice and flexibility within, with increased access to experiences of ease, presence, and connection.
+Working at a somatic level in psychotherapy holds space for curiosity, and takes into consideration the physical body and one’s felt sense within the body as one aspect of experience through which to offer support.

-Somatic work and tools may be offered in conjunction with other approaches based on client’s hopes, goals, and preferences for engaging in the therapy process.
+Somatic therapy and tools can be offered as a primary approach or in conjunction with other approaches based on client’s hopes, goals, and preferences for engaging in the therapy process.

 Contact